Happy Horse 1.0 is now on ModelsLab

 Grok Video vs the Current Video API Market

 The video generation API market has several strong players.
-Here's how Grok Video positions against them:
+Here's a side-by-side comparison of what matters for production developers in 2026:

 Kling v1.5 (Kuaishou)